Ballinran Court Tomb: Finds

 No trace of burial deposits was found in situ, although some cremated, presumably human, bone and three primary flint flakes were found.
-A 'nest' of winkle shells were found placed in a pit as a secondary deposit in the grave.
+A 'nest' of winkle shells (Littorina littorea) were found placed in a pit as a secondary deposit in the grave.
+Artifacts recovered from the site were minimal.
+There was also a child's slate pencil, an iron ring (likely a harness fitting).
+The presence of 19th-century items within the stone sockets suggests post-destruction disturbance and re-use of the site.